RTEMS/rtems-docs/user/start/tools.md

 the RSB source in {file}`$HOME/quick-start/src`.

 The tool suite for RTEMS and the RTEMS sources are tightly coupled.
-For example, do not use a RTEMS version @rtems-ver-major@ tool suite with RTEMS version 4.11 or 5 sources and vice versa.
+For example, do not use a RTEMS version 6 tool suite with RTEMS version 4.11 or 5 sources and vice versa.

 If you are unsure how to specify the build set for the architecture you wish to